Vitamin D & Omega-3 may have a larger effect on depression than antidepressants

 Vitamin D

-Ghaemi et al 2024 is a meta-analysis on Vitamin D on depression.
 Again, it actually estimates a dose-response curve!
 Below is Figure 1 + Table 2, showing the effect of Vitamin D dosage on depression vs placebo.
 The solid line is the average estimated effect, dashed lines are 95% confidence interval.
 Note the effect size is negative in this figure, because they're measuring reduction in depressive symptoms:

-And that's according to the official recommendation, of 400-800 IU a day… which is is too damn low.
-Even the official maximum safe dose of Vitamin D, of 4000 IU/day, is too low.
-McCullough et al 2019 gave over thousands of patients 5,000 to 10,000 IU/day, for seven years, and there were zero cases of serious side effects.
-This is in line with Billington et al 2020, a 3-year-long double-blinded randomized controlled trial, where they found "the safety profile of vitamin D supplementation is similar for doses of 400, 4000, and 10,000 IU/day." (though "mild hypercalcemia" increased from 3% to 9%.
-IMHO, that's a small cost for reducing the risk of major depression & suicide.)
+And even the official max dose of 4000 IU/day may be too low!
+But McCullough et al 2019 gave over thousands of participants 5,000 to 10,000 IU/day, for seven years, and there were zero cases of serious side effects.
+This matches later studies like Billington et al 2020, a 3-year-long trial on hundreds of participants, which found "the safety profile of vitamin D supplementation is similar for doses of 400, 4000, and 10,000 IU/day."
+(Although 15 participants got "mild hypercalcemia", but "all cases resolved on repeat testing."
+Either way, that's a small cost for reducing the risk of major depression & suicide.)

-And it makes sense that 10,000 IU a day should be safe.
+And it makes evolutionary sense that 10,000 IU a day should be safe.
 Your skin, exposed to the Sun's ultraviolet rays, can synthesize up to (the equivalent of) 10,000 IU a day, before plateauing out.
 Source is Vieth 1999: “Because vitamin D is potentially toxic, intake of [1000 IU/day] has been avoided even though the weight of evidence shows that the currently accepted [limit] of [2000 IU/day] is too low by at least 5-fold.”
-(So why are all the official sources still so paranoid about Vitamin D?
-Well, unfortunately, official/governmental policy is always a few decades behind the science in any field.
-See Also: the trans fat debate, everything about educational policy.)
+And Papadimitriou 2017 reviews several previous studies that find statistical errors behind official recommendations; correcting for these, adults should get 8000 IU/day.

-Speaking of the Sun, why take supplements instead of just getting Vitamin D from Sun exposure?
+Speaking of the Sun, why take supplements instead of just getting Vitamin D from sun exposure?
 Well, skin cancer.
 But also: because Sun-Skin D varies greatly depending on the season, your latitude, and your skin type.
 There's less ultraviolet rays from the Sun in winter/fall, and at latitudes further from the equator.
 And the darker your skin is, the less Vitamin D your skin makes for the same amount of Sun exposure.
 As expected from the bio-physics of skin, Black adults have the highest prevalence of Vitamin D deficiency (82.1%!!), followed by Hispanic adults (62.9%).
 (But hey, at least Black adults have the lowest incidence of skin cancer.
 You win some you lose some.)
 The point is: speaking as someone with Southeast Asian skin, who's currently in Canada during winter... even if I stood outside naked for hours, I'd get approximately zero IU/day of Vitamin D from the Sun.
 Thus: supplements.

 To recap: